 Coming back to the tightened chest I was experiencing, as a dance enthusiast, my first question will always be ‘have I danced recently?’
 In this case the answer was no. It had been some 7 days since I’ve danced and I’ve spent the evenings drinking cocktails and eating chips.
 This is an excess of sugar, alcohol and fried food in my system without any of the natural endorphins, cardio and self-expression that dance gives me.
 What is your dance de-stresser equivalent?
 In my bf’s case it’s surfing or getting into nature.
 For other people it’s lifting weights.
 You just need to try all the things and see what sticks I guess.

 These four questions got me thinking.
 I was feeling unhealthy as I hadn’t danced or had a sense of routine in my life for a week.
-On top of that we’ve just launched online dance classes which is a scary new life chapter of the unknown and a huge load of work to put together and run.
+On top of that we’ve just launched online dance classes which is a scary new life chapter of the unknown and a huge load of work to take on.

+Simply acknowledging the source of stress and taking immediate steps to re-route the trajectory of my day eased the tight chest situation.
 Now this was a mild tight chest situation and this is just MY way of dealing with mild anxiety.
-I know a bowl of veggies doesn’t just fix you but my enormous ego was sufficiently stroked by thinking I’d been mad healthy and efficient *once* and this was a huge reliever for me.
+Of course a bowl of veggies doesn’t just fix you but we need to self-five for the baby steps.
+I can’t speak for you, but taking charge of my life in these small ways is a huge reliever for me.

-I completely acknowledge that we can’t just write down simple blanket dot points to ‘fix’ people.
+It’s important that I acknowledge that these simple blanket dot points can’t just ‘fix’ people.
 We’ve all walked different life paths, we’re all built differently and we’re all prone to dealing with stress differently.

 I just hope that you’re not letting life slip by on this wonderful day by letting stress always get the better of you.
 I hope you’re taking care of yourself and maybe reading this to know that we all have good and bad days.You are not alone.